mahdiaarabi/Student-Course-Progression-Analysis-SQL-/README.md

 This project models a common academic analytics question: *does performance in an introductory prerequisite course predict success in the follow-on course, and how much does gap time between courses matter?*

-The dataset and scenario are **hypothetical and synthetically generated** — they are modeled on the type of cohort-progression analysis commonly used by academic departments to evaluate prerequisite policy, but do not represent any real institution, real students, or real grades.
+The dataset and scenario are **hypothetical and synthetically generated** they are modeled on the type of cohort-progression analysis commonly used by academic departments to evaluate prerequisite policy, but do not represent any real institution, real students, or real grades.
 All student identifiers are randomly generated anonymous codes (e.g. `STU-00042`); no names, IDs, or institutional data are used or included.

 ## Scenario

 A chemistry department wants to know:
 1. Do students who earn a C/D in General Chemistry succeed in Organic Chemistry at a meaningfully lower rate than A/B students?
 2. How long is the typical gap between finishing General Chemistry and starting Organic Chemistry (course/lab availability doesn't guarantee the very next term)?
-3. Among students who failed General Chemistry on their first attempt, retook it, and passed — how many went on to pass Organic Chemistry?
+3. Among students who failed General Chemistry on their first attempt, retook it, and passed, how many went on to pass Organic Chemistry?

 This kind of analysis directly informs real policy decisions, such as whether to raise the minimum prerequisite grade required to advance.